 Symbiotes also have significant effects on their hosts’ minds.
 While the benevolent Symbiotes join with their hosts’ minds harmoniously, the corrupt Symbiotes will generally force their hosts into accepting them, albeit with subtlety.
 This process is eased greatly if the host is already of a negative disposition.
 As the corrupt Symbiote and its host spend more time joined, the host becomes increasingly dependent on the Symbiote, becoming addicted to the power it offers.
 Corrupt Symbiotes also bring about negative emotions within their hosts which the Symbiote, in turn, feeds on.

 Symbiotes are known to possess a number of weaknesses.
 They are particularly vulnerable to fire and sonic waves can cause them immense pain.
 Other more specific methods of weakening a Symbiote also exist, such as chemical compounds specifically designed to attack Klyntar biology.
-Because each Klyntar symbiote is stronger than the previous generation, the Silver symbiote does not share its parent’s weakness to heat and sonic waves.
-This does not make the host immune to the effects of those types of attack however.
+Because each Klyntar symbiote is stronger than the previous generation, the Silver symbiote does not share its parent’s weakness to sonic waves, and the enhanced abilities of one of its parent’s hosts makes Silver and its host immune to all forms of heat.
+This does not make the host immune to the effects of sonic attacks however, only not hypersensitive to them.

 By virtue of having partially bonded with Spider-Man, Venom and its descendants all have spider-like powers.
 Most can also avoid detection by Spider-Man’s “spider sense”.